danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 RIOT nodes sometimes need to last for several years without external power, so they need to manage energy carefully.
-RIOT's tickless scheduler lets devices sleep while they aren't collecting data.
+RIOT's tickless scheduler lets devices sleep while they aren't active.

 Modules outside the core should leverage the benefits and address the programming challenges of such a scheduler, without demanding that users do the